wcfjeffrey/jeffreywoo-study-ai-model/README.md

 - **Dual Coding Theory** — Flashcards combine text with visuals, leveraging both verbal and non-verbal channels to improve comprehension and recall.
 - **Cognitive Load Theory** — Content is chunked into manageable units, preventing overload and maximizing working memory efficiency.

-## 💡Finance Transformation Impact
-This project demonstrates how innovation can reshape education and staff talent development by:
-- Digitizing finance learning workflows with AI‑driven tutoring and personalized study paths, enabling scalable mastery of accounting, audit, tax standards, etc.
-- Enhancing staff adaptability and productivity through interactive dashboards & tailored insights that strengthen audit readiness and financial analysis capabilities.
-- Driving organizational transformation by enabling scalable and AI‑powered upskilling for finance teams, accountants, auditors, and tax professionals.
-- Improving learning engagement and retention with interactive tools such as flashcards, quizzes, explanations & mindmaps tailored to accounting, tax, and compliance training and other studies.
-- Promoting responsible innovation by ensuring secure handling of learning data and maintaining compliance‑aligned and ethically designed training environments.

-**Note:** When applying Bloom's Taxonomy to generate questions, it can target complex accounting standards such as 'Consolidated Financial Statements Preparation' or 'HKFRS 17 Insurance Contracts' by designing practice questions across different cognitive levels—from 'remembering' to 'evaluating'—to accelerate accounting professional mastery.

 ## ⭐ Finance Skills Strengthened
 - Full‑stack architecture for AI‑driven financial learning applications.
 - Secure handling of sensitive study data aligned with audit standards.